xianlin7/SAMCT/README.md

   ```
     pip install -r requirements.txt
   ```
-(* If you have already installed our SAMUS, you can skip steps 2-4 above, and just activate the enviroment of SAMUS `conda activate SAMCT`)
+(* If you have already installed our SAMUS, you can skip steps 2-4 above, and activate the environment of SAMUS `conda activate SAMUS`)
 ## Checkpoints
 - We use checkpoint of SAM in [`vit_b`](https://github.com/facebookresearch/segment-anything) version during training SAMCT.
 - The checkpoint of SAMCT trained on CT5M will be released in the future 🌝.